wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

 Steps to generate the alerts
 ----------------------------

 No action is required.
-Wazuh automatically reads the ``/var/log/osquery/osqueryd.results.log`` file and generates alerts based on the these logs.
+Wazuh automatically reads the ``/var/log/osquery/osqueryd.results.log`` file and generates alerts based on these logs.

 Query the alerts
 ----------------